Loading ...

 the shake - up(passive) caused bythe shake - up

-an avalanche of ecological change , including helping increase beaver populations and help bring back aspen , and vegetationare causingan avalanche of ecological change , including helping increase beaver populations and help bring back aspen , and vegetation
+a tropic cascade of ecological change , including helping to increase beaver populations and bring back aspen , and vegetationare causinga tropic cascade of ecological change , including helping to increase beaver populations and bring back aspen , and vegetation

 the elk population to declineare causingthe elk population to decline